ntustison/ANTsXMouseBrainMapping/Manuscript/stitched.md

 \LARGE

-{\bf Modular atlases mapping strategies for diverse cell type data of the mouse brain}
+{\bf Modular strategies for spatial mapping of diverse cell type data of the mouse brain}

 \vspace{1.0 cm}